Evolutionarily Stable Stackelberg Equilibrium: Algorithms

-Algorithm~\ref{alg:discrete-stack} computes a Stackelberg equilibrium strategy with given support $T$ by solving a quadratically-constrained quadratic program (QCQP).
-The constraints $\boldsymbol{x}_i \ge \epsilon_s$ ensure that the pure strategies in the support are played with positive probability.
-The objective ensures that the leader's payoff is maximized, and the final two sets of constraints ensure that the follower is best-responding to the leader's strategy.
-Our algorithm is implicitly assuming that the game is \emph{nondegenerate} and that there exists at least one Stackelberg equilibrium for each follower support.
-This is a common assumption in equilibrium-finding algorithms~\cite{McKelvey96:Computation,Govindan03:Global,Herings10:Homotopy}, and has been studied recently in the context of ESS computation~\cite{Ganzfried25:Computing-Multiplayer,Ganzfried25:Computing-ImperfectInfo}.
-If the game is degenerate with an infinite continuum of equilibria our algorithm will fail to find all of them, and therefore may fail to find all SESSs; however it may still find one.
-Algorithm~\ref{alg:discrete-ess} also involves solving a QCQP.
-In practice we will be solving nonconvex QCQPs with Gurobi's solver, which can solve small problem instances quickly despite their computational complexity.
-The QCQP checks whether any mutant strategy $\mathbf{y}$ can successfully invade against a population following strategy $\mathbf{x}$ in the game induced by the leader's strategy $\mathbf{\sigma}.$ The parameter $\epsilon_p$ allows for a small amount of numerical imprecision, and the final constraint ensures that $\mathbf{y}$ is numerically distinct from $\mathbf{x}$ by using numerical separation parameter $\delta.$
+Algorithm~\ref{alg:discrete-stack} solves the support-restricted master problem for a fixed follower support $T$ and a set $\mathcal C$ of generated mutant cuts.
+The constraints $x_i \ge \epsilon_s$ ensure that the pure strategies in the support are played with positive probability.
+The objective maximizes the leader's payoff, while the follower payoff constraints ensure that $\boldsymbol{x}$ is a best response to itself in the follower game induced by $\boldsymbol{\sigma},$ restricted to the specified support.
+When $\mathcal C$ is nonempty, the additional mutant cuts rule out previously identified violations of the ESS conditions.
+Algorithm~\ref{alg:ess-check} then globally searches for a mutant strategy $\boldsymbol{y}$ that can successfully invade against a population following $\boldsymbol{x}$ in the game induced by $\boldsymbol{\sigma}.$ The parameter $\epsilon_p$ allows for a small amount of numerical imprecision, and the final constraint in Algorithm~\ref{alg:ess-check} ensures that $\boldsymbol{y}$ is numerically distinct from $\boldsymbol{x}$ by using numerical separation parameter $\delta.$